-- Install the required network adapters, and SCSI controllers or Fibre Channel HBA. - 2 Connect the network adapters on each system. - To prevent lost heartbeats on the private networks, and to prevent VCS from mistakenly declaring a system down, Veritas recommends disabling the Ethernet autonegotiation options on the private network adapters.
-Contact the NIC manufacturer for details on this process. - Veritas recommends removing TCP/IP from private NICs to lower system overhead.

-- 3 Use independent hubs or switches for each VCS communication network (GAB and LLT).
+- Install the required network adapters, and SCSI controllers or Fibre Channel HBA. - 2 Connect the network adapters on each system. - To prevent lost heartbeats on the private networks, and to prevent the Microsoft cluster from mistakenly declaring a system down, Veritas recommends disabling the Ethernet autonegotiation options on the private network adapters.
+Contact the NIC manufacturer for details on this process. - Use independent hubs or switches for the private heartbeats.
 You can use cross-over Ethernet cables for two-node clusters.
-LLT supports hub-based or switch network paths, or two-system clusters with direct network links. - Verify that each system can access the storage devices.
-Verify that each system recognizes the attached shared disk and that the attached shared disks are visible.
+Verify that each system can access the storage devices. - Verify that each system recognizes the attached shared disk and that the attached shared disks are visible.